 The scientists looked at the EEGs to find 1-second-long peaks in electrical activity.
 These peaks are known as event-related potentials, or ERPs.
-They show which specific parts of the brain responded as someone performed some task.
+They show which specific parts of the brain responded as someone performed a task.

 As the brain receives a new piece of information, it begins to process it as a match or mismatch, Hudac explains.
 “The working-memory system is also activated when attention is dedicated to solving the problem.”
 Each of those steps shows up as ERPs.
-These appear on recordings as peaks in positive or negative voltage.
+They appear on recordings as peaks in positive or negative voltage.
 One happens when the brain recognizes a new piece of information.
 It can show up again when the brain figures out if it matches.
 An ERP may occur a third time, too, as attention is focused on the problem.

 The team found that players in the concussion group had longer delays before those tell-tale peaks showed up.
 And when ERPs did occur, the peaks were bigger than those seen in non-concussed players.
 This suggests that the brains of concussed athletes use more resources to accomplish the same tasks, Hudac says.
 Simply put: Their brains must work harder.